-- The organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
+The fourth is the organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
 The ECAC/EU Dialogue is held every three years; the next one is planned to be held in 2023

 The Forum has focused on economic issues such as the impact of intermodality on aviation, air cargo, the economics of airports, connectivity and economic development, Remotely Piloted Aircraft Systems (RPAS) and sustaining aviation growth.
-The last edition, in December 2020, focused on the COVID-19 crisis - from survival to recovery.
+The last edition, in December 2022, had as its theme "Out of crisis: new normal or back to capacity crunch?".